Romania protests continue over plans to revive corruption bill

 Protester Daniel Iordan, a father of two, told CNN Sunday: "This government has to leave.
 We don't believe anything they say any more."

-The opposition has already submitted a censure motion in parliament in order to remove the justice minister from office.
+The opposition has already submitted a censure motion in parliament in order to remove the government from office.
 This is slated for debate on Wednesday but is not expected to succeed, as the coalition -- made up of the center-left Social Democratic Party and a smaller party -- holds a majority in the Parliament.

 Grindeanu told lawmakers Monday that he will not resign.